saintify200/milestone1-project-ci/README.md

 Navigation bars will have hovering effect when the mouse hovers over the navigation bars
-The image logo, when clicked on will always return the site to thehome page
+The image logo, when clicked on will always return the site to the home page

 #### Section